Is Engine Or Motor Oil Flammable?

 Car Engine Oil

-Follow a few fundamental principles to store your motor oil safely.
+Follow a few basic principles to store your motor oil safely.

 1. Keep it well away from sources of heat or ignition (such as those mentioned above).